Cyber-Wolfe/Netflix_and_Analyze/README.md

     * Critics and services could be doing the movie industry a disservice with biased
         reviews, not allowing a movie to reach its full potential in sales even if customers would enjoy it

-### Communication
+## Communication

 ![Roles.png](https://github.com/Cyber-Wolfe/Netflix_and_Analyze/blob/main/Resources/Roles.PNG)

-NAMES: Jean Pierre
+### NAMES:

-SQUARE
-TRIANGLE
-CIRCLE
-X
-Jean Pierre
+Jean Pierre: Database mockup

-O

-Josh Wolfe
-O

-Ethan Freeze

-O
-Suman

-O
+Josh Wolfe: Leading repository structure and requests

+Ethan Freeze: Giving direction on technologies to use

+Suman:  Working on machine learning models